Why subscribe to Homo Vitruvius?

 Two of my favorite essays

-The human and thinker best representatively depicting such an ideal, it is the position of Homo Vitruvius, is of course, Buster Keaton behind bars, forlornly gazing beyond them.
+The human and thinker best representatively depicting such an ideal, Homo Vitruvius wryly maintains, is of course, Buster Keaton behind bars, forlornly gazing beyond them.

 Finally, for now, why not visit my writer website?